James W. Atkinson

 Mr. Holley is Chairman, President and Chief Executive Officer of CapitalMark Bank & Trust.
 Mr. Holley earned his Bachelor of Science degree in Economics at Auburn University in Auburn, Alabama in 1979, and is a 1987 graduate of the School of Banking of the South at Louisiana State University.
 In 1998, he successfully completed Georgia State University’s Management Development Program at the Center for Executive Education in Atlanta, Georgia; and is a 2002 graduate of the Center of Creative Leadership in Greensboro, North Carolina.
 Prior to founding CapitalMark, Mr. Holley worked for over 25 years with AmSouth Bank, serving as regional president for the bank’s southeast Tennessee/North Georgia area before departing in 2005.

-Active in every community in which he has lived, he has chaired successful United Way campaigns in both Huntsville and Chattanooga, and continues to serve on the board and executive committee of the United Way of Greater Chattanooga.
-In addition, he currently serves on the board of directors for the Hunter Museum of American Art and the Siskin Children’s Institute.
-Mr. Holley is a member of the University of Tennessee at Chattanooga College of Business Advisory Board and past member of the Chancellor’s Roundtable.
-He has served on the Board of Directors of Allied Arts of Greater Chattanooga, the Chattanooga Area Chamber of Commerce; The Girls Preparatory School; the Ochs Center for Metropolitan Studies, Chattanooga Neighborhood Enterprise, the T.C.
-Thompson Children’s Hospital Foundation, the Tennessee River Gorge Trust, the Cherokee Area Council of the Boy Scouts of America, First Things First, and the YMCA of Metropolitan Chattanooga.
+Active in every community in which he has lived, he has chaired successful United Way campaigns in both Huntsville and Chattanooga, and continues to serve on the board of directors of the United Way of Greater Chattanooga.
+In addition, he currently serves on the board of directors for the Hunter Museum of American Art, Siskin Children’s Institute, and the Chattanooga Area Chamber of Commerce.
+Mr. Holley is a past member of the University of Tennessee at Chattanooga College of Business Advisory Board and of the Chancellor’s Roundtable.
+He has served on the Board of Directors of Allied Arts of Greater Chattanooga, Girls Preparatory School, Ochs Center for Metropolitan Studies, Chattanooga Neighborhood Enterprise, T.C.
+Thompson Children’s Hospital Foundation, Tennessee River Gorge Trust, Cherokee Area Council of the Boy Scouts of America, First Things First, and the YMCA of Metropolitan Chattanooga.

 Robert T. Johnston

 Robert T. Johnston, a Chattanooga resident, manages personal and family investments.
 He is the managing director of Johnston Southern Co, LLC and is a private trustee of the Tucker Foundation, Inc. Mr. Johnston is vice president of Blue Star Properties and an officer of MetalTek International.
-He is a director of the Trust for Public Land and the Land Trust of Tennessee as well as the Nature Conservancy.
+He is a director of the Land Trust of Tennessee as well as the Nature Conservancy.
 Mr. Johnston attended the University of Tennessee at Chattanooga and St. Andrews School, in Sewanee Tennessee.

 Karen G. Kruesi